Health

 Blood sugar essentials: how it impacts our wellbeing in midlife and beyond

 Balancing blood sugar is a hot topic.
 If we don’t have a sweet tooth, we may think it doesn’t apply to us – and if we do have a sweet tooth, it can sound like a joyless activity.
-Yet stabilising our blood sugar levels can bring more ease to our lives than we may realise, particularly in midlife.
-This is because blood sugar imbalances can influence menopause symptoms in a big way.
+Yet stabilising our blood sugar levels can be key to midlife wellbeing and vitality.
 “Low mood, anxiety, fatigue, insomnia, poor concentration are all symptoms of blood sugar fluctuations,” explains Jane McClenaghan, nutritionist and founder, Vital Nutrition.

-“Longer term, high blood sugar can increase the risk of dementia, type 2 diabetes and cardiovascular disease.”
+Research shows blood sugar imbalances can lead to worsened menopause symptoms and even chronic disease.
+“Longer term, high blood sugar can increase the risk of dementia, type 2 diabetes and cardiovascular disease,” says Jane.

 The good news is that stabilising our blood sugar is more simple than we might think.